Highland Park, Yavapai County, Arizona: Cattle ranching

+There are several rules within the General Mining Act of 1872 that locators must follow.
 A mine is a prospect which has graduated into a profitable undertaking.
 A property which does not profit, or one that is not up to this particular stage in its development, cannot yet meet the definition of a 'mine'.
 Not all prospects become mines, and not all mines stay or can stay profitable.
 The works treatment of a mines ore bodies has the requirement of one already having been thoroughly established, and also showing a continuing profit.

 A financially viable treatment must be established in order for the classification of an established 'mine' to exist.
 It is a fraudulent misrepresentation to state upon public offerings of the company seeking prospective capital or further capital in a 'mine' when the property itself is likely nothing more than just a prospect.
 A prospect is a property were there is an expectation that mineral bearing ores may be obtained.
 A property that is a 'pit' by definition, is distinguished from a 'mine' in that stones are likely being removed, however the property is simply nothing more than a 'quarry'.
 A prospect, a proved prospect, a mine an established mine have very different definitions.

 Department of the Interior (DOI) decisions require a discovery on 'each claim based on an actual physical exposure of the mineral deposit within the claim boundaries.'
 The DOI's holding in Jefferson-Montana Copper Mines Co., 41 L.D.
 321 (1912), established the full test for a lode claim:

 "To constitute a valid discovery upon a lode claim, three elements are necessary: